 In a centrifugal juicer, the plant's cell walls are broken open very quickly due to the centrifugal force.
 This means that there is very little time for the cells to be broken down completely, which makes the juice less colourful and has a slight decrease in its nutritional content.
 Centrifugals tend to incorporate oxygen into there juicing process, which will mean your juice will discolour more quickly due to oxidation and the shelf life of your juice will be decreased.
 Whereas masticating juicers don’t incorporate as much air, so your juices will last much longer.

-Why is Does Juicing Speed Matter?
+Does Juicing Speed Matter?

 Many people get caught up on the Rotations Per Minute (RPM) because they think the lower the RPM the better the juice.
 The speed of the juicer will have no effect on your juice other than the time it takes to process your ingredients.
 If you look at an Angel juicer, which is one of the best juicers on the market, you will find that they use twin gear technology which gives the best quality of juice you can get at home.